pushkarovsergey-png/Cinema-System-Cpp/README.md

 ##Future Improvements

-* **Cross-platform support:** Replace 'Winsock2' with generic BSD sockets or Boost.Asio to suppory Linux.
+* **Concurrency Optimization (C++17):** Replace standard `std::mutex` with `std::shared_mutex` to implement a Readers-Writer lock pattern.
+This will significantly improve performance by allowing multiple clients to check seat availability simultaneously.
-* **Thread Pool:** Replace 'std::thread' per client with a Thread Pool to handle high load (C10k problem).
+* **Scalability (Thread Pool):** Implement a Thread Pool to handle high loads and address the C10k problem, replacing the current thread-per-client model.
-* **Protocol Serialization:** Use JSON or Protobuf instead of raw strings for commands.